IRB 101 Online Tutorial

 About the Requirement

-Beginning in December 2021, students and residents who are listed as the principal investigator (PI) on an IRB application are required to take a one-time, on-demand, e-learning tutorial about getting started with the IRB.
+Students and residents who are listed as the principal investigator (PI) on an IRB application are required to take a one-time, on-demand, e-learning tutorial about getting started with the IRB.
 The IRB 101 tutorial covers the basics of human subjects research and provides important practical information about navigating the IRB process at UW.
 The tutorial takes approximately 60 minutes to complete.
 HSD staff may begin application review before the training is completed, but the student or resident PI must provide verification that the training has been completed before an IRB application can be approved or given an exempt determination.